raulcalumby/leafsense/README.md

 **Leaf Disease Classification using FastAPI and Streamlit**

 ## **Overview**
-**LeafSense** is a machine learning application designed to analyze and classify the health based on images.
+**LeafGuard** is a machine learning application designed to analyze and classify the health based on images.
 It combines **FastAPI** to serve the machine learning model and **Streamlit** to provide an interactive user interface.

 ---
 ### **Screenshot** 🖼️